IMeeus/NSubstitute_XUnitEquivalence/readme.md

 ```

 This code is also easier to read/write, in comparison with a lambda.
-Lambda's are annoying when dealing with collections such as array and dictionaries.
+Lambda's are annoying when dealing with collections or objects with deeply nested properties.

 ## Notes